tuphan-maji/EV-MATLAB-Portfolio/04_Power_Electronics/Buck_Converter/README.md

 ## Objective

-The objective of this project is to design and simulate a DC-DC Buck Converter using MATLAB/Simulink to convert a higher DC input voltage into a lower regulated DC output voltage with high efficiency.
-The project demonstrates converter operation, output voltage regulation, inductor current behavior, and ripple analysis under Continuous Conduction Mode (CCM).
+This project presents the design and simulation of a **DC-DC Buck Converter** using **MATLAB/Simulink**.
+The converter efficiently steps down a higher DC input voltage to a regulated lower output voltage while demonstrating PWM control, inductor current behavior, voltage regulation, and ripple analysis under **Continuous Conduction Mode (CCM)**.

 ---

-## Project Overview
+## Project Description

-A Buck Converter is a step-down DC-DC power converter widely used in battery-powered systems, electric vehicles (EVs), renewable energy systems, and power supplies.
-It uses a high-frequency switching device along with an inductor and capacitor to efficiently reduce the input voltage.
+A **Buck Converter** is a high-efficiency step-down DC-DC converter widely used in Electric Vehicles (EVs), Battery Management Systems (BMS), renewable energy systems, and regulated power supplies.
+The output voltage is controlled by varying the duty cycle of a high-frequency PWM signal driving the MOSFET switch.

 ---